-A key component of Minsky's reform strategy was to remove barriers to labor force participation and ensure that all who wanted a job would be able to obtain one (Minsky, 1986, p.
-308).
-He argued that various transfer payment programs, in particular AFDC and Social Security, placed constraints on allowable wage income that provided significant barriers to work.
-His reforms would include the substitution of a universal children's allowance for AFDC, as well as elimination of wage income constraints for Social Security recipients, but with an extension of the retirement age for collecting Social Security benefits.
-More importantly, he advocated a true 'full employment' policy: the government would act as the employer of last resort, using a program modeled on the New Deal's Civilian Conservation Corps or Works Progress Administration (WPA).
+A key component of Minsky's reform strategy was to remove barriers to labor force participation and to ensure that all who wanted a job would be able to obtain one.
+(Minsky 1986, p.
+308) He argued that various transfer payment programs, in particular AFDC and Social Security program constraints on wage income allowed to the elderly collecting benefits, provide significant barriers to work.
+His reforms would include substitution of a universal children's allowance for AFDC, as well as elimination of wage income constraints but with an extension of retirement age for Social Security benefits.
+More importantly, he advocated a true "full employment" policy: the government would act as the employer of last resort, using a program modeled on the New Deal's Civilian Conservation Corps or Works

+Progress Administration (WPA).
 This would guarantee a public sector job to anyone unable to find a private sector job, at some established minimum wage.

 The policy problem is to develop a strategy for full employment that does not lead to instability, inflation, and unemployment.
 The main instrument of such a policy is the creation of an infinitely elastic demand for labor at a floor or minimum wage that does not depend upon long- and short-run profit expectations of business.
 Since only government can divorce the offering of employment from the profitability of hiring workers, the infinitely elastic demand for labor must be created by government.

-(Minsky, 1986, p.
+(Minsky 1986, p.
 308)

-He argued that this program would allow full employment without generating inflationary pressures or, at least, that it would be no more inflationary than the current system.
+He argued that this program would allow full employment without generating inflationary pressures, or, at least, would be no more inflationary than the current system.
 (Recall that he argued that transfer payments are inflationary because they generate aggregate demand without necessarily generating aggregate supply.)
-Since WPA-style jobs would pay less than those in the private sector and because they would generate at least some additional output, they would not place significant pressure on either private sector wages or prices.
+Since WPA-style jobs would pay less than those in the private sector and because they would generate at least some increase of potential output, they would not place significant pressure on either private sector wages or prices.

-Minsky argued that the current system actually sets a minimum wage at \$0 because if one is unemployed, the wage is zero; in his scheme, a true minimum wage-one set by policy-would be in effect since all could work at the WPA-wage (Minsky, 1986, p.
-310).
-Whereas in the current system, employment is subject to cyclical fluctuations, in Minsky's system fluctuations in private sector employment would be offset by variations in the proportion of workers in government-sponsored WPA jobs.
-Also in the current system, employers have to compete with government benefits that are given for not working; as such, wages must be set at a high enough level to induce those receiving transfers to accept employment.
-In Minsky's system, the alternative to private employment (and to public, non-WPA employment) is WPA employment.
-As long as the WPA wage is not adjusted upward very often, it could even dampen wage pressures and thus lead to less inflation than the current system.
+Minsky argued that the current system actually sets a minimum wage at \$0 because if one is unemployed, the wage is zero; in his scheme, a true minimum wage--one set by policy--would be in effect since all could work at the WPA-wage.
+(Minsky 1986, p.
+310) While in the current system, employment is subject to cyclical fluctuation, in Minsky's system, fluctuation of private sector employment would be offset by variations in the proportion of workers in government-sponsored WPA jobs.
+Also in the current system, employers have to compete with government-provided income given for not working; wages must be set at a high enough level to induce those receiving transfers to accept employment; in Minsky's system, the alternative to private employment (and to public, non-WPA employment) is WPA employment.
+As long as the WPA wage is not adjusted upwardly very often, it could even act to dampen wage pressures and thus lead to less inflation potential than the current system.